-^b Incremental impact (i.e. incremental increase in concentrations due to the development on its own).
+^b Incremental impact (i.e. incremental increase in concentrations due to the Cowal Gold Operations on its own).

-^c Total impact (i.e. incremental increase in concentrations due to the development plus background concentrations due to all other sources).
+Total impact (i.e. incremental increase in concentrations due to the Cowal Gold Operations plus background concentrations due to all other sources).

-This criteria reflects the impact assessment criteria described in the EPA's guideline Approved Methods for the Modelling and Assessment of Air Pollutants in New South Wales (2005).
+These criteria reflect the impact assessment criteria described in the EPA's (2016) Approved Methods for the Modelling and Assessment of Air Pollutants in New South Wales guideline.
+It is notable that, given the maximum allowable dust deposition capped at 4 g/m2/month, the greater the background level, the lower the allowable emissions from the CGO.